daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 ## 1. Introduction

-Based on a simple Employee management scenario, this tutorial shows a real scenario of how easily OMNIA can use information from an external data source, using the Omnia connector to access data located on-premises.
+Based on a Purchase Orders management scenario, this tutorial shows a real scenario of how easily OMNIA can combine information from multiple external data sources, using the Omnia connector to access data located on-premises.

 This tutorial is an advanced implementation of the [data sources tutorial](omnia3_datasourcetutorial.html) in order to understand how data sources work, please read [this section of the documentation](omnia3_modeler_datasources.html).

-On the CRUD Operations tutorial area, we are going to evaluate how to interact with an external data source, by reading and manipulating its data.
+On the Modeling Scenario tutorial area, we are going to evaluate how to develop this solution from scratch, and how we can combine information present on Omnia, an on-premises ERP, and an API.

 As our custom data source, we are going to use the [PRIMAVERA ERP V9](https://pt.primaverabss.com).